- Medicaid does not cover the costs of dental implants for adults.

 Medicaid coverage for dental implants

-Dental implants costs are typically not covered for adults on Medicaid.
-The program is designed to provide basic healthcare needs and implants are often considered cosmetic, or at least not detrimental to a person’s health.
+Dental implant costs are typically not covered for adults on Medicaid.
+The program is designed to provide basic healthcare needs, and implants are often considered cosmetic, or at least not detrimental to a person’s health.

 EPSDT benefits

 Early and Periodic Screening, Diagnostic and Treatment (EPSDT) are the benefits that children on Medicaid are entitled to.
 This includes children up to 21 years of age.
-If someone under that age requires dental implants, the program will often pay for a portion of the cost, though never the entire expense.
+If someone under that age requires dental implants, the program will often pay a portion of the cost, though never the full cost.

 Special consideration

-If a patient can demonstrate they have a significant, documented medical need for a dental implant, they may be able to get the procedure approved.
-The treating dentist and physician must fill out paperwork and include a narrative that explains why dental implants are the only way to correct the dentition.
+If a patient can demonstrate a significant, documented medical need for a dental implant, they may be able to have the procedure approved.
+The treating dentist and physician must complete the paperwork and include a narrative explaining why dental implants are the only option to correct the dentition.

-They will also need to provide supporting information like X-rays, images, and a detailed treatment plan.
+They will also need to provide supporting documentation, such as X-rays, images, and a detailed treatment plan.
 Even after all this work, the program will still likely deny coverage for implants.

 Alternatives to Medicaid dental implants coverage